Greyhouse-Consulting/esphome_eink/README.md

 2. Reduce size fontsize of precipitation and round not just trunc
 3. Remove DynamicJsonDocument and replace with JsonDocument

-This project have been heavily inspired by the following repos
+This project is heavily inspired by the following repos

 https://github.com/kotope/esphome_eink_dashboard